d-stephenson/d-stephenson.github.io/_posts/2022-02-28-journal-one-syd701.md

 <h4>Invisibility</h4>

 Software is difficult to visualise and often requires numerous graphical depictions, such as control flows, data flows, time sequencing and other diagrams that can be produced using UML, for example.
 These visualisation tools are not always hierarchical or planar but are a disparate set of visualisations stacked on top of one another.
 Despite these diagramming tools, the software is still difficult for humans to visualise conceptually, which increases communication and design process problems.

+<h3>Chapter 1: The Joys (and Woes) of the Craft, <i>The Mythical Man-Month</i> (1974) by Frederick P. Brooks - <i>A Critical Review</i></h3>

+<i>Q: Did anything in the section surprise you or cause you to think about software differently?
+What and why?</i>

+What is most surprising is that seemingly nothing has fundamentally changed with the significant passage of time.
+The technology industry is often perceived to be at the forefront of modern developed societies and post-industrial economies, and no doubt there have been significant increases in processing power and data storage capacity, however, little appears to have fundamentally changed in how software is built, despite the changes in programming languages and richness of the features and functionality that is now possible.

+<i>Q: Do you disagree with Fred Brooks on anything?
+Why?</i>

+At first, I disagreed with several comparisons made by the author, for instance, those made between the programmer and the poet and the creative aspect of programming.
+On re-reading the passage I find it more difficult to disagree, not because my views have changed, but because the author has chosen his words very carefully.

+One caveat to the above statement, is that the author starts the passage with <i>"Why is programming fun?"</i>, I might have started with <i>"Is programming fun?"</i>

+<i>Q: Is his perspective from 50 or so years ago still relevant?
+Or have there been changes since 1974 which would render his observations obsolete?
+Why?</i>

+I agree with his statement that indicates the software industry is still looking for the next best thing, which does not appear to be based on technological advancement or great commercial application.
+Perhaps instead, there needs to be a paradigm shift towards seeking solutions that have longevity, although the complexity with software leads to a somewhat pessimistic outlook.

 <div style="background-color: #f6f6f6; padding: 1rem; border-radius: 10px 20px;">
     <i>References</i>